RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/embedded-html.md

  ├── default-icon.svg    : Default module icon as svg, mandatory
  ├── package.json        : Npm module description file
  └── README.md

-## Route

-This module is routed by the main application in which it is configured as a static or dynamic module.
-Static modules are always displayed in the interface layout.
-Dynamic modules are only displayed when the interface route is /modules/:module_id where module_id is the configuration identifier of the module.

 ## Exposed functions